the mentors and their students,

-“You’re literally the most irritating person in this whole facility...” he sighed, covering his brow with his palm.
+“You’re literally the most irritating person in this whole facility...” sighed the blonde, covering her brow with her palm.
 “How… how did I even get stuck with you?”

 “It was meant to be?
 Because—”

-"Reh - tore - ih - cul!” enunciated the now flustered Gem, cutting her off before he had to hear anything more from her.
-“Ohmygem I can’t actually believe I’m having this conversation with you!” he said, fanning himself melodramatically.
+“Reh - tore - ih - cul!” enunciated the now flustered blonde, cutting the other off before she had a chance to say anything more.
+“Ohmygem I can’t actually believe I’m having this conversation with you!” she said, fanning herself melodramatically.
 “Aren’t you supposed to be a calming influence?
 I swear, stressing me out must be in your job description…”

 “And splitting up Onyx must be in yours, but I won’t hold it against you.” she retorted with a grin.

-“Hey, I don’t separate him by myself you know!
+“Hey, I don’t separate her by myself you know!
 We have to be mentally synchronised to maintain stability: last time I checked, we, involved more than one person.”